top-lingonberry/supergen/README.md

 # Supergen

-Supergen is a very simple binary application which takes three values:
+Supergen is a very simple binary application which prompts for a username and password.
+Using an env variable by the name "SUPERGEN_DB_URL", it securely transfers the data to a Postgresql database.
-1. A username, in the form of a --username value in the command line.
-2. A password, in the form of a --password value in the command line.
-3. A database url, in the form of an environment variable by the name "SUPERGEN_DB_URL".

 The application creates a table (if it doesn't exist) in the database to store a username (VARCHAR), salt (BYTEA) and pbkdf2 sha256 hashed password (BYTEA).
 This is sent to the database either securely (with a self generated SSL .pem cert) or without TLS.